gravicappa/klvm/doc/reg-kl.md

 # Overview

-reg-kl is a code translator that eliminates `let`, `lambda` constructions from KL.
-It is useful for translating KL into languages that don't have sane lambdas (Python, Java, C), closures (Java, C), have weird scope (js).
-Mind that KL-code it emits requires further processing.
+reg-kl is a code translator that eliminates `let`, `lambda` constructions from KLambda.
+It is useful for translating KLambda into languages that don't have sane lambdas (Python, Java, C), closures (Java, C), have weird scope (js).
+Mind that it emits Reg-KLambda dialect which is not compatible to KLambda and requires further processing.

 ## Example:

 This KL code

-    (reg-kl-walk [[defun one [X]
+    (reg-kl.walk [[defun one [X]
                     [let Y [func1 X a]
                       [let Z [func2 X Y]
                         [let W [func3 Y Z]